 First, turn off your furnace.
 This stops more water from leaking.
 You can do this by turning it off from the thermostat.
 Or you can turn the furnace switch off.
-You should see a switch on or next to the furnace.
-If you can’t find this, turn the unit off at the breaker.
+You should see a switch on or next to the furnace that looks identical to a light switch.
+If you can’t find it, turn the unit off from the breaker.

 Step 2.
 Clean up water around the furnace